e-c-k-e-r/vall-e/docs/models.md

 ## Embeddings

 The "magic" of subjugating a transformer for audio use lies within the ensemble of the embeddings.
 This is necessary as each piece of a sequence is fundamentally different, but a HF-compatible model can geta way with treating each sequence as separate ranges within a total token sequence.

+While embeddings *can* be tied to the output head, testing showed that the model ***really*** does not like to do this, although my implementation could very well be flawed.

 ### Text Embeddings